Starting the Conversation: New Conversation Kits offer books about diversity

 Dr. Audrey Robinson, founder of Circles of Change, wrote a grant through the Mahmoud S. Taman Foundation to fund the initial kits, with additional funding from the City of Eau Claire, Eau Claire County, the Eau Claire Area School District, City of Altoona, Chippewa Valley Technical College, and private donors.

 “Many people in the Chippewa Valley and surrounding areas grow up with no exposure to diverse populations in their towns, neighborhoods, or schools,” Robinson says.
 “These books provide that exposure.”

 The kits are funded by donations as a program of the Luginbill Children’s Foundation.
-Kits are available to check out at public libraries in Eau Claire, Altoona, and Chippewa Falls; the Boys and Girls Club’s Mary Markquart Center; and UW-Eau Claire’s Children’s Nature Academy.
+Kits are available to check out at public libraries in Eau Claire, Altoona, and Chippewa Falls; the Boys and Girls Club’s Mary Markquart Center; the Family Resource Center in Eau Claire; and UW-Eau Claire’s Children’s Nature Academy.

 As an elementary school teacher and parent who is passionate about equity, diversity, and inclusion, Linderholm calls her work on these kits “a perfect storm of everything I care about.”
 She says, “Many white parents like me want to shield our children from some of the ugliness of the world.
 We have a tendency to avoid any kind of conversation about prejudice, discrimination, bias, or racism. … Families of color don’t get to shield their children, because they experience these things all the time.”